tytydraco/yessleep/out/Im_No_Hero.md

 “MUHAHAHAHAHAHAHA” He chortled.
 “That’s DOCTOR Nefario to you, Foolish Girl!

-“Right…Dr.Nefario, could you just give it a rest, just for today?”
+“Right…Dr.Nefario.
+Could you give it a rest, just for today?”
 I pleaded earnestly.

 “MUHAHAHA!
 Dr.Nefario never bends to the will of lesser advanced beings!
 I’m more smarter than all of you!
 My ultimate plan is nearly complete, and soon the world shall know that I, the illustrious Dr.Nefario, have- blah blah blah blah….